sylwiavargas/ActiveRecord-VHS-Store/README.md

 ### `Client`
 - `Client.most_active` - returns a list of top 5 most active clients (i.e. those who had the most non-current / returned rentals)
-- `Client#favorite_genres` - lists the names of three genres that the client rented the most
+- `Client#favorite_genre` - `puts` the name of the genre that the client rented the most; in counting how many times a person watched a genre, you can treat two rentals of the same movie as two separate instances;
 - `Client.non_grata` - returns a list of all the clients who have a vhs past the due date (or, more difficult: who ever missed the return date)
 - `Client#return_one` - accepts an argument of an vhs instance, finds the corresponding rental and updates the rental's `current` attribute from `true` to `false`
 - `Client#return_all`- updates `current` attribute from `true` to `false` on all client's rentals